 LEDs, CFLs, fluorescents and incandescents: learn where each bulb works best.

-Each light bulb has its pros and cons and certain bulbs work better in different spaces of a home.
-Take a deeper look at the different light bulbs to see where each should be used.
+Each light bulb has its pros and cons, and certain bulbs work better in different spaces of a home.
+Our light buying guide takes a deeper look at the different bulbs to see where each should be used.